Arkansas’s Draft 2016 List of Impaired Waterbodies - 303(d) List

 How is the 303(d) list created?

 Water quality data from stream and lake sampling sites were considered during the development of the proposed 2016 303(d) List.
-The evaluated water quality data were collected by multiple entities, including: ADEQ; other state, federal, and local government agencies; and private entities in Arkansas and from surrounding states whose data meets or exceeds ADEQ’s or the United States Geological Survey’s quality assurance/quality control protocols.
+The evaluated water quality data were collected by multiple entities, including: DEQ; other state, federal, and local government agencies; and private entities in Arkansas and from surrounding states whose data meets or exceeds DEQ’s or the United States Geological Survey’s quality assurance/quality control protocols.

 303(d) List Categories: